 }

-Once configured, the AI assistant gains access to all 31 tools for managing products (create, update, delete, manage variants and options), customers (CRUD, merge, address management), orders (lookup, cancel, fulfill, refund), metafields, inventory quantities, and tags.
+Once configured, the AI assistant gains access to all 31 tools for managing products (create, update, delete, variants and options), customers (CRUD, merge, address management), orders (lookup, cancel, fulfill, refund), metafields, inventory quantities, and tags.

 How to set up Shopify Dev MCP (AI Toolkit)